jtiosue/jtiosue.github.io/pages/math/in-defense-of-symbols.md

 $$\frac{f(t+h) - f(t)}{h}.$$

 This ends up turning up often in math and physics, and so we give it a symbol.
-Oftentimes it is expressed as $$\Delta f(t)$$ or some variant of that.
+Oftentimes it is expressed as $$\Delta_h f(t)$$ or some variant of that.
 Even more often, the limit of this expression as $$h \to 0$$ shows up, as it did for us when were looking at continuously compounded interest.
 So we define a symbol for that as well, namely

 $$\frac{df}{dt}(t) = \lim_{h\to 0}\frac{f(t+h) - f(t)}{h}.$$